This article focuses on Knee Osteoarthritis. For details on Osteoarthritis, read Osteoarthritis Symptoms, Diagnosis and Treatment

 Aerobic exercise: These exercises are good for overall health, endurance and stamina building

-Strengthening exercises: These exercises improve the strength and tone of the muscles providing better muscle control and help in reduction of pain.
-Swimming is good exercise for osteoarthritis without putting much strain on the joints.
+Strengthening exercises: These exercises improve the strength and tone of the muscles providing better muscle control and help in the reduction of pain.
+Swimming is a good exercise for osteoarthritis without putting much strain on the joints.

 Walking supports like a cane, crutches, or a walker can improve mobility and independence.
 Using devices such as a cane, wearing shock-absorbing shoes or inserts, or wearing a brace or knee sleeve can be helpful.
 A brace may be especially helpful if the arthritis is centered on one side of the knee.